The Cowper Seal Cups

 This pair of seal cups was made for William Cowper who served as Lord Keeper for Queen Anne from 11 October 1705 until 23 September 1710.
-As a pair of seal cups, this unique commission reflects Cowper's involvement in one of the more important events in British history, the Act of Union in 1707.
-This union between Scotland and England superceded the Union of Crowns in place since 1603: instead of one monarch for two kingdoms, England and Scotland became one single kingdom.
+As a pair of seal cups it is a unique commission that reflects Cowper's involvement in one of the more important events in British history, the Act of Union in 1707.
+This union between Scotland and England ended the Union of Crowns in place since 1603: instead of one monarch for two kingdoms, England and Scotland became one single kingdom.
 William Cowper was reappointed to that office in September 1714 after Queen Anne's death.

 On 1 May 1707 this Kingdom of Great Britain was established with Queen Anne as monarch and a new Great Seal was created.
 It depicted the seated figure of Britannia on one, and the image of Queen Anne seated between allegories of Faith and Law as the pillars of her reign on the other side.
 The symbolic image of the queen was already used on the previous seal and can therefore be found on both seal cups as one of the relief medallions.
 William Cowper remained Lord Keeper throughout Queen Anne's reign and therefore had two seals.
 They were transformed by an unknown goldsmith into these magnificent cups and covers, probably shortly after the death of Queen Anne in 1714.

-A silver-gilt seal cup and cover; on circular voluted base, rising to a baluster stem and tapering cylindrical threaded cup, the removable voluted cover with finial which represents the heraldic crest of William Cowper, 1st Earl Cowper, a lion's gamb erect and erased or, holding a cherry-branched vert, fructed gu., the cup applied with oval medallions representing the two sides of the Great Seal of England in the reign of Queen Anne; one of a related pair showing on one side Queen Anne, mounted on horseback, facing to the left and on the other Queen Anne seated between the allegories of Faith and Law.
+A silver-gilt seal cup and cover; on circular voluted base, rising to a baluster stem and tapering cylindrical threaded cup, the removable voluted cover with finial which represents the heraldic crest of William Cowper, 1st Earl Cowper, a lion's gamb erect and erased or, holding a cherry-branched vert, fructed gu., the cup applied with oval medallions representing the two sides of the seal of Queen Anne; one of a related pair.
+One side shows the seated figure of Britannia, head in profile to the left, with the English Rose and Scottish Thistle united by a single royal crown; the other side shows the Queen Anne seated between allegories of Faith and Law.